HolyBlackCat/quasi-msys2/README.md

 All environments should work, more or less.
 (Except for `MSYS`, which I'm not particulary interested in, since Cygwin doesn't seem to work with Wine.
 Also `CLANGARM64` wasn't tested at all.)

-On `CLANG64`, when using the native Clang, you must install the same native Clang version as the one used by MSYS2 (only the majro version must match).
+On `CLANG64`, when using the native Clang, you must install the same native Clang version as the one used by MSYS2 (only the major version must match).

 #### How to choose the environment?

 `UCRT64` is a good default.
 Use `MINGW64` if you want the old C standard library (`msvcrt.dll` instead of `ucrtbase.dll`).

-I don't see a good reason to use `CLANG64` (other than the ability to build with sanitizers, but the resulting executable won't run in Clang anyway), and it has a downside of locking you to a specific native Clang version.
+I don't see a good reason to use `CLANG64` (other than the ability to build with sanitizers, but the resulting executable won't run in Wine anyway), and it has a downside of locking you to a specific native Clang version.

 ### How do I use a different compiler?